-Gillian has a Bachelor of Science in Sport Management and is 200 hour E-RYT with Yoga Alliance.
-She has a decade of ocean lifeguarding experience, is a certified Emergency Medical Technician, and is sponsored by Roxy, Ocean Minded, Kialoa Paddles, and 404 SUP.
-She was featured on the cover of Yoga Journal and SUP Magazine Australia, and has been a presenting SUP Yoga Instructor at the San Diego Yoga Journal Conference and Wanderlust Festivals.
+Gillian has a B.S. in Sport Management and is 200 hour E-RYT with Yoga Alliance.
+She has a decade of ocean lifeguarding experience, is a certified Emergency Medical Technician, and is sponsored by Roxy, Kialoa Paddles, and 404 SUP.
+Gillian was featured on the cover of Yoga Journal, SUP Australia, San Diego Magazine, and has presented SUP Yoga at the San Diego Yoga Journal Conference & Wanderlust Festivals.

 Growing up in the coastal town of Ventura CA, Kara has always had a love for the ocean and water sports.
 After college and receiving a B.S. in Kinesiology, Kara traveled through South East Asia where she developed her passion for yoga.
 To continue her education in yoga, she became certified through the 200hr Teacher Training at San Diego’s Bird Rock Yoga.
 During her training she heard of Stand up Paddleboard Yoga and immediately was drawn to the combination of yoga and the ocean.
 As soon as possible, Kara became certified through Paddle Into Fitness to share the effortless beauty and peace found through the connection of yoga and water, on a paddleboard.
 Kara hopes to encourage her students to achieve the same effortless connection of mind, body and soul when practicing yoga in nature that she feels when practicing SUP Yoga.